SysKitTeam/docs-spdockit/product-updates/just-released-spdockit7.md

 * SPDocKit 7 supports __Office 365 groups__.
 You can connect to Office 365 group site collection's in Permissions Explorer, as well as gather farm explorer and permissions report data for these kinds of sites.

 * New Best Practices Reports
-  *	[DC Collocation Compliance](https://bp.spdockit.com/article/configuration/distributed-cache/distributed-cache-collocation-compliance/) checks if distributed cache service is running on the same server as any Search, Excel, or Project Server services.
+  *	[DC Collocation Compliance](https://bp.spdockit.com/article/configuration/distributed-cache/distributed-cache-collocation-compliance/) checks if the distributed cache service is running on the same server as any Search, Excel, or Project Server services.
   *	[Search Running](https://bp.spdockit.com/article/service-applications/search/search-running/) checks if your Search service is up and running and if it has at least one crawl schedule configured.
   *	[Number of Web Applications](https://bp.spdockit.com/article/sharepoint-software-boundaries-and-limits/limits-by-hierarchy/web-application-limits/number-web-applications/), [Number of Content Databases](https://bp.spdockit.com/article/sharepoint-software-boundaries-and-limits/limits-by-hierarchy/content-database-limits/number-content-databases/), [Number of Site  Collections](https://bp.spdockit.com/article/sharepoint-software-boundaries-and-limits/limits-by-hierarchy/site-collection-limits/number-site-collections/) check recommended SharePoint topology limitations.
   *	[Farm in Trial](https://bp.spdockit.com/article/updates/sharepoint/farm-in-trial/) checks if your SharePoint farm is in trial mode.